hardeepkumar/rubysteps-free-lessons/README.md

 interface.
 I want you to use this as an experimental playground.
 Feel free to mess with all of the exercises, add your own code, whatever.
 You can even use it just to practice git if you want.
 Please see the license about copying and distributing RubySteps content.
-Short version: you can make personal backups, and you can share on https://lab.patmaddox.com but you may not share any content outside of this site.
+Short version: you may make personal backups, and you may share any free lessons, but you may not share paid lessons.

 ## For the hacker types